CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

 # How I Built My Portfolio Site for $0

-Like most developers, I needed a portfolio site but kept putting it off because of the hosting costs.
-It wasn't that I couldn't afford $5-15 a month, but paying ongoing fees for a personal site that might get a handful of visitors felt unnecessary.
-You know how it goes: $5 here for hosting, $10 there for a domain, maybe another $15 for a CDN.
+Like most developers, I wanted a portfolio site but but paying ongoing fees for a personal site that might get a handful of visitors felt unnecessary.
+There are lots of cheap options ($5-10 monthly), but still, why??
 The costs add up quickly for something that isn't generating revenue.

 I kept thinking there had to be a better way and started exploring different options.
-Initially, I looked into VPC solutions thinking I could set up something more cost-effective than shared hosting, but honestly, it felt like overkill for a simple portfolio site.
-While cloud providers have reasonable free tiers, I found myself drawn to Cloudflare Workers' straightforward limit of 100,000 requests per day rather than trying to decode complex free tier restrictions and bandwidth calculations.
+Initially, I looked into using a VPC thinking I could set up something more cost-effective than shared hosting, but honestly it's overkill for a simple portfolio site.
+While cloud providers have reasonable free tiers, I found myself drawn to Cloudflare Workers' straightforward limit of 100,000 requests per day rather than trying to decode complex free tier restrictions and bandwidth calculations, or worry about hardening a server because I didn't want to pay for easy but more expensive shared hosting.

 What I'll show you is how to build a portfolio site that costs nothing to run (no hosting fees, no monthly bills, nothing).
 The only optional cost is a custom domain, which you can purchase through Cloudflare for around $10-15 per year.
 You can skip that entirely and use their free subdomain if you prefer.